By Andy Burrows

 It means that they can still trust you.

-In coming articles we’ll start to look at things like negotiating and communicating, but I hope you’ll agree that those things become a whole lot easier when there is a foundation of trust.
+In coming articles we’ll start to look at other interpersonal skills, but I hope you’ll agree that those things become a whole lot easier when there is a foundation of trust.

 There are no shortcuts in building trust.
 So, decide today what kind of person, what kind of Finance business partner, what kind of CFO, you want to be.
 And think about what that means for the way that you treat people, and what does that for levels of trust in your relationships.